FloydFernandes/Principal-Component-Analysis--PCA-/README.md

 # Principal Component Analysis-(PCA)
- PCA is a dimensionality reduction technique used in thiss project to compress the data
+ PCA is a dimensionality reduction technique used in this project to compress the data

 ## Project
 This is a project on Wine dataset.
 This dataset has the information of differenttypes of wine and the content of it.
 There are 3 types of wine in total.